2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

         {{< hub-example id="practice" community="CryoCloud" url="https://cryointhecloud.com/"
-            heading="One environment where a whole field learns together" stat="500+" stat_label="scientists trained since 2022 through workshops, hackweeks, and open tutorials" image="/images/communities/cryocloud-tutorials.png"
+            heading="One environment where a whole field learns together" stat="500+" stat_label="scientists onboarded since 2022 through workshops, hackathons, and open learning resources" image="/images/communities/cryocloud-tutorials.png"
             alt="The tutorials page of the CryoCloud Jupyter Book, listing notebooks and recordings" caption="[The CryoCloud book](https://book.cryointhecloud.com/): tutorials, onboarding recordings, and hub guides written by the CryoCloud community." >}}
         CryoCloud began as a hub for NASA cryosphere scientists and now serves Earth scientists more broadly.
         It runs next to NASA Earth data, with several community-maintained Python and R environments and a book of tutorials that [hackweeks](https://icesat-2.hackweek.io/) and science teams build on.
-        Its leaders described the approach in [*Democratizing Science in the Cloud*](https://eos.org/opinions/democratizing-science-in-the-cloud), including 12 hackathon-style workshops on the hub at about a dollar per person per day.
+        Its leaders described the approach, and the numbers here, in [*Democratizing Science in the Cloud*](https://eos.org/opinions/democratizing-science-in-the-cloud): 12 hackathon-style workshops on the hub at about a dollar per person per day.
         {{< /hub-example >}}

         {{< hub-example id="scale" community="University of Toronto" url="https://datatools.utoronto.ca/"